 specifies a data rate that is not in the basic rate set.

-The MCS Index field is a 1 octet unsigned integer that specifies the row index for one of the MCS parameter tables in 19.6 (Parameters for HT MCSs).
+If MCS selector is set to 1 or 2, the MCS Index field is a 1 octet unsigned integer that specifies the row index for one of the MCS parameter tables in 19.6 (Parameters for HT MCSs).

+If MCS selector is set to 3,4,5 or 6, the MCS Index field is interpreted as in figure XX; In figure XX, the Nss field indicates the number of spatial streams and the MCS Index Row indicates a value from the MCS Index row from the MCS Table corresponding to the BW and Nss values;

-The Rate field contains a 2-octet unsigned integer that specifies the PHY rate in 0.5 Mb/s units.
+If the MCS selector is set to either 1 or 2, the Rate field contains a 2-octet unsigned integer that specifies the PHY rate in 0.5 Mb/s units.
+If MCS selector is set to 3,4,5 or 6, the Rate field contains a 2-octet unsigned integer that specifies the PHY rate in 1.5 Mb/s units;